gianlucaquaranta92/svea-download-counter/README.md

 == Installation ==

-1. Upload the 'svea-download-counter' folder to the **/wp-content/plugins/** directory.
+1. You can install the plugin either via the WordPress admin panel using your web browser or manually by uploading it through FTP.
 2. Activate the plugin through the **Plugins** menu in WordPress.

 == Usage ==